Skip to content

 Sometimes, brake noise isn’t just about worn-out pads.
 Other factors can contribute to a noisy stop.

-• Brake Dust: All brakes create dust, but some low-quality pads with high metallic content create excessive amounts.
-This dust can build up and contribute to squeaking.
+• Brake Dust: Low-quality pads with high metallic content create excessive dust that can build up and contribute to squeaking.

-• Improper Installation: A common cause for new brakes grinding or squeaking is a poor installation.
-If a mechanic fails to clean and lubricate the caliper slide pins or doesn’t install the anti-rattle hardware correctly, noise is almost guaranteed.
+• Improper Installation: A common cause for noise from new brakes is a poor installation.
+If a mechanic fails to clean and lubricate caliper slide pins or doesn’t install anti-rattle hardware correctly, noise is almost guaranteed.

-• Low-Quality Parts: The saying “you get what you pay for” is especially true for brakes.
-Cheaper brake pads often use inferior friction materials and lack the noise-dampening shims found on premium parts, making them inherently noisier.
+• Low-Quality Parts: Cheaper brake pads often use inferior friction materials and lack the noise-dampening shims found on premium parts, making them inherently noisier.

 Tips to Keep Your Brakes Quiet and Safe